In this article

 There are two types, a 529 savings plan and a 529 prepaid tuition plan.
 All 50 states and the District of Columbia offer at least one of those two types (Wyoming does not offer its own plan, but residents can join an out-of-state plan), and depending on where you live, you may be able to deduct both kinds of 529 contributions from your state income taxes.

 Deductible 529 contribution limits vary by state.
-In 2018, you can contribute $15,000 per child before you face additional taxes for giving large gifts.
+In 2021, you and your spouse can each give up to $15,000 per child before you face additional taxes for large gifts.

-Generally, that means you’d end up with more money than if you’d earned the same rate of return in a regular mutual fund, which is subject to income and capital gains taxes.
-(If you withdraw money for a reason other than education, your earnings will be taxed and hit with a 10 percent penalty.)
+The tax-free growth on your 529 savings and the tax exemptions for most education expenses generally means you’ll end up with more money than if you’d earned the same rate of return in a regular mutual fund, which is subject to income and capital gains taxes.
+(If you withdraw money for a reason other than education, your earnings will be taxed and hit with a 10 percent penalty.
+California adds its own 2.5 percent penalty on top of that for non-qualified distributions.)

 This kind of plan lets you purchase credits toward tuition and fees at today’s rates for a select list of colleges (often, but not always, public universities in your state).
 That means you don’t need to worry about rising tuition costs, but prepaid plans restrict where your child can use the funds and what the money will cover.
-Room and board, for example, isn’t covered.
+Room and board, for example, typically isn’t covered.
+So you might need a 529 savings plan in addition to a prepaid tuition plan to cover other expenses.

 Although Roth IRAs are officially intended for retirement savings, Orsolini notes that they often work well for parents trying to save for retirement and college at the same time.
 That’s because early withdrawals from a Roth IRA aren’t subject to the usual 10 percent penalty if you use the money for higher-education expenses.
 You can also avoid taxes if you withdraw only contributions, not earnings.